 About this resource

-This project overview describes a 2017 Collaborative Research project where scientists and end users in Cape Cod, Massachusetts are working together to develop decision-support tools for marsh hydrological management strategies that promote sustainability and delivery of valuable ecosystem services under future sea level scenarios.
-The overview highlights the project approach, anticipated benefits, anticipated products, and targeted end users.
+This project overview describes a 2017-2020 Collaborative Research project that involved scientists and end users in Cape Cod, Massachusetts working together to develop decision-support tools for marsh hydrological management strategies that promote sustainability and delivery of valuable ecosystem services under future sea level scenarios.
+The overview outlines the project approach, key findings, products and outcomes.